TheDataStation/relational-embedding/README.md

 The Python version we are using is 3.6.13 and pip version is 21.0.1.

-Before running the pipeline on a specific dataset (for example, the sample dataset we are providing), please create the following folders:
+Before running the pipeline on a specific dataset (for example, the sample dataset we are providing), please make sure the following folders are created:

 - Under **data/**, create **strategies/**.
-This folder would save json files about how tables are textified into tokens when you run preprocess.py.
+This folder would save json files about how tables are textified into tokens when you run data/preprocess.py.
 - Under **node2vec/** and **ProNE/**, create **emb/**.
 These folders would store embeddings generated from the two different methods.
 - Create **graph/**, and a subfolder under **graph/** with the name of the dataset.
 This folder would contain dictionary mappings and edgelist files.
+- Under **node2vec/**, create a folder named **walks/**, this folder saves the random walks generated in the training process.

+To run the pipeline over your dataset, please add relevant information in data/data_config.txt.

+## Sample Dataset
+The synthetic sample dataset we provide is used as a motivating example to show that embedding is beneficial for boosting downstream model performance.
+There are mainly three groups of students, type 1, type 2 and type 3.
+Each group corresponds to transactions of a particular items.
+The goal is to predict the "money" attribute in the base table.
+The embedding plot we included below shows that the embedding method correctly clusters all the students into 3 large categories.

 ## Dataset Preprocessing
 In this stage, we fill relevant dataset information in **data/data_config.txt** and indicate the base table \ columns that we are interested in using for the downstream task.
 At the same time, we determine the strategies we will be using for each attribute and saved them under **strategies/**.